akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She watched his jaw relax.
 He liked the map she was drawing.

 Roger, Bishop of Salisbury, stepped forward into the silence that followed.
-He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink—the second most powerful man in England and keeper of the realm's cold reality.
+He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink—the second most powerful man in England and keeper of the realm’s cold reality.

 “My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.”